Events

 Our sages have taught us that we can not study in isolation.
 Our ideas and our voices have value.
 We have an obligation to share them with one another.
 When we study in community and collaboratively exchange ideas, debate, and play with perspectives, we can turn over new meaning and deepen our wisdom.
 Strengthening both our individual and collective self so we can go forth and do the work of repairing the world and building olam haba.

-The WTC Torah Study Group meets virtually at 9am every Friday morning.
+The WTC Torah Study Group meets virtually at 9am every Friday morning and Tuesdays at noon.
 You do not need to commit to attending every week, jump in whenever you would like!
 If you cannot attend the weekly virtual meetings but are still interested in discussing Torah, we have a WhatsApp group.
 This is a great opportunity for folks to exchange ideas, art, essays, etc on the weekly parsha outside of the Friday morning Torah Study session.

 Contact us to get the link or follow the link in the calendar event.